webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Tables/Types-For-A-Science-Fiction-Game.md

 ---
 aliases:
-- "Suggested Types For A Science Fiction Game"
+  - Suggested Types For A Science Fiction Game
+title: Suggested Types For A Science Fiction Game
+id: Types-For-A-Science-Fiction-Game
 ---
 ## Suggested Types For A Science Fiction Game